 You never pay for extras.

 I stay small to keep my overhead low.
-I work from home, with no employees, using free and open source software.
+I don’t have an office or employees, and I use free and open source software.
 You only pay for the time I spend working for you.

 I love my job and it shows.